pointhi/kicad-footprint-generator/scripts/Packages/Package_Gullwing__QFP_SOIC_SO/Readme.md

 Always include the nominal dimension if the tolerance is asymmetrical as the resulting footprint will differ if it is not included.

-_Note: Contributions that are intended for the official kicad library must use the same dimensioning format as the datasheet.
-(If min, nom and max are given then all 3 must be entered into the yaml file even if the tolerance is symmetrical.
+_Note: Contributions that are intended for the official KiCad library must use the same dimensioning format as the datasheet.
+(If min, nom and max are given then all 3 must be entered into the YAML file even if the tolerance is symmetrical.
 Similarly use nominal plus tolerance format if the datasheet is dimensioned this way.)_

 ### String-based